gamemanual0/gm0/source/docs/software/mecanum-drive.rst

 (which gets converted to 1 in the SDK) and the right wheels will be :math:`1-1=0`, which causes a rightward curve.

-Applying omnidirectional movement with mecanum wheels operates under the same principle as adding turning into the tank example.
+Applying omnidirectional movement with :term:`mecanum wheels <Mecanum Wheel>` operates under the same principle as adding turning into the tank example.
 The left stick X values will be added or subtracted to each wheel depending on how that wheel needs to rotate to get the desired movement.
 The only difference between adding turning is that rather than wheels on the